msalemor/msidemo/README.md

 # Mananged System Identities and Storage Account Access Code Demo

 Use Mananged System Identities (MSI) to authenticate to any service that supports Azure AD authentication, including Key Vault, without any credentials in your code.

+## About this code demo

 This demo creates a container and blobs on a VM and App Service having MSIs and no credentials.

 ## Setup